 Student entrepreneurs Ellenor McIntosh and Alborz Bozorgi are using their invention – Twipes – to tackle Britain’s environmental issues around ‘flushable’ wet wipes and possibly save taxpayers millions of pounds each year.

-Twipes is a chemical free ‘biodegradable’ wet wipes, which dissolves in water within three hours and fits into existing toilet rool holders.
+Twipes is a chemical free ‘biodegradable’ wet wipes, which dissolves in water within three hours and fits into existing toilet roll holders.

 The environmentally-friendly innovation acts as an alternative to the current ‘flushable’ wet wipes, which is blocking sewers, polluting beaches and costing UK taxpayers £88m a year to clean up.

-A survey of UK beaches by the Marine Conservation Society in 2015 found nearly 50 wet wipes per kilometre of coastline, a rise of 400% over the last decade.
+A survey of UK beaches by the Marine Conservation Society in 2015 found nearly 50 wet wipes per kilometer of coastline, a rise of 400% over the last decade.

 The founders of Twipes aim to re-invent the future of toilet paper with their wood-pulp based invention.

-Ellenor and Alborz are student graduates from City, University of London, and were recently named as this year’s winner of the Mayor’s Entrepreneur student competition for their invention.
+Ellenor and Alborz are student graduates from City, University of London, and were the winners of the 2017 Mayor’s Entrepreneur student competition for their invention.

 The competition encourages London student entrepreneurs to find new ways of making the capital more sustainable and carbon emission free.